Chapter 14: The End

 “Scream and we’ll fucking kill you,” he hissed into my ear.

-I did not make any attempts to move again.
+I didn’t make any attempts to move again.

 I searched, tried to remember anything in my life that was comparable to this, grasping for something that would help me make sense of it, but nothing even came close.